codesenju/kubelab/README.md

     CP1 --> W2
     CP2 --> W1
     CP2 --> W2

 ```

 - Prerequisites
   - Proxmox
   - Downlaod ubuntu cloud init image and upload to proxmox nodes - https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img
+  - If your home network is not `192.168.0.0/24`, modify the configs where neccessary in the following files:
+    - opentofu/local.tf
+    - ansible/inventory.ini
 ## Setup Infrastructure on Proxmox
 dir: opentofu
 ```